astromikemerri/Microcar/README.md

 And <A href=https://github.com/astromikemerri/Microcar/blob/main/Testdrive.mov>here is a quick test drive demo</a> to show the full silliness of the project.

-The  hardware that you need, together with some suggested links for buying them, is:
+The  hardware that you need, together with some suggested links for buying it, is:
 <table>
   <thead>
     <tr>